khooihzhz/khooihzhz.github.io/_tabs/about.md

 order: 4
 ---

-Undergraduate Computer Science student from Universiti Sains Malaysia.
-Interested in CyberSecurity, DevOps and Blockchain.
+I'm an undergraduate Computer Science student from Universiti Sains Malaysia.
+I'm interested in CyberSecurity, DevOps and Blockchain.
+Feel free to message me!